Never thought I’d become the crazy bat lady!

 One night a few years ago, Chas was at a conference in Bangkok and I found myself alone with two young children.
-Ella was no older than about 2½ and Ariya about 6 months.
+Ella was about 2½ and Ariya about 6 months.
 It was fairly late, the girls were asleep and I was enjoying a bit of a chill.
 There I was sat on the sofa when I felt something fall on me.
 I jumped up in horror as I saw these two feet sticking out on the ledge at the back of the chair.

 Despite being absolutely terrified, I had to take a peek just so I knew what I was dealing with.